areebmajeed/rapid2fa-php/README.md

  - Initialize the class with your Rapid 2FA API and Secret.

 ## Notes ##
-If you've any question or query, please feel free to write to contact us.
+If you've any question or query, please feel free to contact us.
 You can tweet at @hackingtag or write an email to support[at]rapid2fa[dot]com.